 In 1984, as an extension of the music program offered by the Strathcona County Board of Education, Loretta Baker formed the Strathcona County Honour Choir for singers aged 10-14.
 By 1994, the choir had grown from 21 to 72 members.
 However, with the reduction in funding to all school boards, the Strathcona County School Board could no longer fund the Honour Choir Program.
 With the threat of elimination of the choirs, it was taken over by a parent association.
 At the same time, the school board districts were changed by Alberta Education and the choirs began operating as the Elk Island Regional Honor Choirs Association.
 That same year, Monica Dear founded a Youth Choir for singers aged 14-19 as a natural progression for the grade nine students graduating from the Honour Choir.
 In September of 1998, Barbara Sadler-Wells founded the Junior Choir for students aged 7-10 as a preparatory group for the Honour Choir.

 Currently, the Elk Island Choirs are comprised of the Tiny Trebles Choir, Junior Choir and Secondary Choir.
 Most of the members come from Strathcona County and surrounding areas.

-The Elk Island Regional Honour Choirs have been blessed with dedicated conductors, accompanists, choir managers, parent Board Members and volunteers who have guided the group since 1984.
+The Elk Island Regional Honor Choirs Association has been blessed with dedicated conductors, accompanists, choir managers, parent Board Members, and volunteers who have guided the group since 1984.